richard-giraud/sfp/decision records/release/001-release.md

 Utilises a release definition file (YAML format) and combines the steps in a release into a single SFDX command: fetching artifacts, installing dependencies, deployment and release changelog generation.

-This command utilizes a YAML based release defintion as opposed to sfdx-project.json which is used by the orchestrator elsewhere.
-The benefit of using a seperate defintion is to keep release and build defintions seperated, as one could use for selective deployments.
+This command utilizes a YAML based release definition as opposed to sfdx-project.json which is used by the orchestrator elsewhere.
+The benefit of using a separate definition is to keep release and build definitions separated, as one could use for selective deployments.

 Pros:
 * Easy to use